Radiography School Dress Code Policy

 I. GENERAL GUIDELINES

-A. A University of Akron (UA) Student Radiographer’s professional image who is assigned to an affiliated Clinical Education Center (CEC) represents an important message to the patients and the families that students will come in contact with.
+A. A University of Akron (UA) Student Radiographer’s professional image who is assigned to an affiliated Clinical Education Center (CEC) represents an important message to the patients and the families that the student will come in contact with.
 UA Radiography students are expected to display a neat, clean, and professional appearance at all times.
 This policy presents general dress code guidelines and addresses the safety aspects of personal grooming and attire.

 B. The very nature of a hospital requires cleanliness, neatness, and the promotion of good health.
 The Student Radiographer’s appearance is a reflection of that medical facility’s standard of care, not only to patients and visitors, but to the community.
 Students are expected to display the highest standard of personal conduct, good grooming, and dress standards.
 Student attire and appearance must be clean, tasteful, and convey a seriousness of purpose appropriate to a professional medical setting.
 Proper attire also contributes to both the dignity of the hospital and the student's position as a member of our healthcare team.
 The following general dress code guidelines must be observed: